michielbdejong/website/documents/nlnet-grant.md

 We decided to quit our current position to start this project fulltime on the first of October.
 We are now on alpha phase with a bit less than ten alpha testers.
 We aim at reaching beta for first of january.
 Here is our planning, with deliverables, for the next two quarterly.

 #### 1st January 2015: beta release
 - a simple web app to provision users.
-They are able to get a subdomain (with our ssl certificate)
 - a basic configuration for service provisioning tool (based on docker) to provide the following services
   - emails
   - jabber